 Fun at Home with Kids makes elephants toothpaste look super simple, but do be careful with the hydrogen peroxide and take appropriate precautions.

 Film Canister Rockets

 Film canister rockets are easy, inexpensive and great fun.
-All you need is a film canister, effervescent vitamin tablet and some water.
+All you need is a film canister, an effervescent vitamin tablet and some water.
 Experiment with different amounts of water and tablets to find the most explosive combination.